Progressive Conservative Party of Newfoundland and Labrador: Moores era (1971–1979)

-Peckford era (1979 to 1989)
+Peckford era (1979–1989)

-In the 1979 leadership convention 10 candidates came forward to succeed Moores as leader and premier.
+In the 1979 leadership convention, 10 candidates came forward to succeed Moores as leader and premier.
 The leading candidates in the race were Leo Barry, Walter Carter, Bill Doody and Brian Peckford.
 At the convention Peckford, who most recently served as Minister of Energy and Mines, was elected Progressive Conservative leader after three ballots.
 He was sworn in as the third Premier of Newfoundland on 26 March 1979.
 On 26 May 1979, the legislature was dissolved and an election was set for 18 June 1979.
-On election night Peckford led the party to an increased majority government, winning 33 seats and 50 percent of the popular vote.
+On election night Peckford led the party to an increased majority government, winning 33 seats and 50% of the popular vote.
 In the 1982 provincial election Peckford led the Progressive Conservatives to a second, and larger, majority government.
-His party won 60 percent of the popular vote and took 44 of the 52 seats in the legislature.
+His party won 60% of the popular vote and took 44 of the 52 seats in the legislature.
 In the 1985, provincial election the Tories were once again re-elected under Peckford's leadership.
 However, a significant increase in support for the New Democratic Party (NDP), and a bump in Liberal support, resulted in a significantly reduced majority for the Tories.
-They won 49 percent of the vote and 36 seats in the House of Assembly.
+They won 49% of the vote and 36 seats in the House of Assembly.

 Peckford's premiership was heavily focused on resource development.
 He strove for greater independence from the federal government through constitutional reform, so that Newfoundland could manage its natural resources.
 Peckford's goals resonated well with voters in the province who were embracing nationalism and their distinct culture.
 However, much of the province's natural resources were already controlled by outside interests.
 The disastrous Upper Churchill deal, signed by Smallwood, was benefitting Quebec instead of Newfoundland, mining in Labrador West was controlled by the Iron Ore Company of Canada, multinational companies controlled the forestry, while the federal government controlled much of the fishery.
 The offshore oil was a new industry which could have very lucrative benefits for the impoverished province, however the federal government challenged Newfoundland's claimed ownership of the resource.

 The Peckford administration worked to renegotiate the lopsided Upper Churchill contract with Quebec, however repeated attempts were unsuccessful.
 The federal government was unwilling to intervene, and in 1984 and 1988 the Supreme Court of Canada ruled twice in Quebec's favour.
 Like his predecessor, Peckford hoped to develop the Lower Churchill hydro project, but his government was also unsuccessful in securing a transmission route through Quebec.
 His government sought for constitutional change so that the province would have greater control of the fisheries, but Peckford was unable to get enough support from other premiers.
 The government did its best to influence federal fisheries policies, but Ottawa still brought in controversial policies that Peckford felt were disastrous.
 His government also continued with policies that added to overcapacity in the fishery, such as allowing too many fish processing plants to operate.